Shopify/quilt/packages/react-i18n/README.md

 ## Usage

-### `Provider`
+### `<Provider />` and `Manager`

 This library requires a provider component which supplies i18n details to the rest of the app, and coordinates the loading of translations.
 Somewhere near the "top" of your application, render a `Provider` component.
-This component accepts a `manager` prop, which allows you to specify the locale and a few additional details, such as the default currency.
+This component accepts a `manager` prop, which allows you to specify the following global i18n properties:

+- `locale`: the current locale of the app.
+This is the only required option.
+- `fallbackLocale`: the locale that your component’s will use in any of their fallback translations.
+This is used to avoid unnecessarily serializing fallback translations.
+- `country`: the default country to use for country-aware formatting.
+- `timezone`: the default timezone to use for timezone-aware formatting.
+- `currency`: the default currency to use for currency-aware formatting.
+- `pseudolocalize`: whether to perform [pseudolocalization](https://github.com/Shopify/pseudolocalization) on your translations.

 ```ts
 import {